vohi/google-cloud-fundamentals/README.md

 Google's Deployment Manager solution is comparable to Terraform, with templates available to deploy pre-paid services (such as Jenkins) via the Cloud Launcher.

+## Networking

+Default VPC automatically provisioned, with subnets for each region globally.
+Subnets have IP address range that can be modified.
+Machines within the same VPC can (in general) talk to each other.

+Regional traffic is free.

+VPC network provides many internetworking features (policies, routes, firewalls, VPN, cloud router with BGP support).

+Interconnect options include Carrier Interconnect, Direct Peering - allows hybrid setups with trusted connectivity between on-prem and GCP.
+CDN Interconnect gives better pricing for egress of static content.

+Cloud Load Balancing allows globally distributed traffic routing.

+Cloud CDN replicates static content at the edge of the network.

+## Compute instances

+Instances are deployed in a region and AZ.

+Standard machines have balanced compute/memory.
+High-mem machines have comparatively high memory etc. Customising possible, within certain limits (minimum of RAM per vCPU)

+Larger disks can deliver higher IOps.

+Some attributes (esp disk sizes) can be changed without reboot.

+Instance metadata can include startup scripts.

+Preemptible instances die after 24 hours at the latest.
+Generally, designing around machines dying leads to more resilience.